Malappuram district: Education

 The Kerala school of astronomy and mathematics flourished between the 14th and 16th centuries.
 In attempting to solve astronomical problems, the Kerala school independently created a number of important mathematics concepts, including series expansion for trigonometric functions.
 The Kerala School of Astronomy and Mathematics was based at Vettathunadu (Tirur region).

 The district has the most schools in Kerala as per the school statistics of 2019–20.
 There are 898 Lower primary schools, 363 Upper primary schools, 355 High schools, 248 Higher secondary schools, and 27 Vocational Higher secondary schools in the district.
 Hence there are 1620 schools in the district.
 Besides these, there are 120 CBSE schools and 3 ICSE schools.

 554 government schools, 810 Aided schools, and 1 unaided school, recognised by the Government of Kerala have been digitalised.
-In the academic year 2019–20, the total number of students studying in the schools recognised by Government of Kerala is 739,966 - 407,690 in the aided schools, 245,445 in the government schools, and 86,831 in the recognised unaided schools.
+In the academic year 2019–20, the total number of students studying in the schools recognised by Government of Kerala is 739,966 – 407,690 in the aided schools, 245,445 in the government schools, and 86,831 in the recognised unaided schools.

 The district plays a significant role in the higher education sector of the state.
 It is home to two of the main universities in the state- the University of Calicut centered at Tenhipalam which was established in 1968 as the second university in Kerala, and the Thunchath Ezhuthachan Malayalam University centered at Tirur which was established in the year 2012.
 AMU Malappuram, one of the three off-campus centres of Aligarh Muslim University (AMU) is situated in Cherukara, which was established in 2010.
 An off-campus of the English and Foreign Languages University functions at Panakkad.
 The district is also home to a subcentre of Kerala Agricultural University at Thavanur, and a subcentre of Sree Sankaracharya University of Sanskrit at Tirunavaya.
 The headquarters of Darul Huda Islamic University is at Chemmad, Tirurangadi.
 INKEL Greens at Malappuram provides an educational zone with the industrial zone.
 Eranad Knowledge City at Manjeri is a first of its kind project in the state.
+Also,Malappuram is the first e-literate district in India.